bpops/codedapertures/README.md

 SHURA and HURA pattern: M.H.
 Finger and T.A.
 Prince, "Hexagonal Uniformly Redundant Arrays for Coded-Aperture Imaging," Proc.
 19th Int.
 Cosmic Ray Conf., 3: 295-298 (1985).

+PNP pattern: "PNP - A new class of coded aperture arrays," S. Gottesman and E. Schneid, IEEE Trans.
+Nucl.
+Sci., 33(1): 745-749 (1986).

+Pseudo-Random Sequences and Primitive Polynomials: F.J.
+MacWilliams and N.J.A.
+Sloane, "Pseudo-Random Sequences and Arrays", Proc. of the IEEE, 64, 1715 (1976).

 This package will use an axial coordinate system for the hexagonal grids.
 It will follow the concept outlined at https://www.redblobgames.com/grids/hexagons/#map-storage.